anitripathi/Movie_Genre_CLassification/README.md

 - scikit-learn
 - matplotlib
 - seaborn
-- nltk (for optional text preprocessing)
+- nltk (for stopwords)

 ---

 ## 🤝 Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request with:
-- Bug fixes or improvements
-- New visualization ideas
-- Integration of deep learning models (e.g., BERT)
+Contributions welcome!
+Please:
+- Fork the repo
+- Create a feature branch
+- Submit pull requests with clear descriptions and tests

 ---
+## by ANIVESH TRIPATHI